fwt2107/p8105-class-exercise/README.md

 # p8105-class-exercise
-This is my repository used for practicing using github
+Hi This is my repository used for practicing using github

+Practicing with changing files